Poppers: 20th century

+21st century

+Poppers were well established in the gay community, with more than a third of gay men in the United States having used poppers at least once.
+Poppers were partial inspiration for songs such as Troye Sivan's 2023 song "Rush".

 Legal status

 Australia

-Poppers are legal in Australia, and from 2020, poppers can be purchased as a schedule 3 substance from pharmacies, or a schedule 4 substance with a prescription.
+Poppers are legal in Australia, and from 2020, poppers can also be purchased as a schedule 3 substance from pharmacies, or a schedule 4 substance with a prescription.

 History of poppers legislation in Australia

 In June 2018, the Therapeutic Goods Administration (TGA) motioned to reschedule alkyl nitrites to be in the same category as heroin and cocaine (Schedule 9).
 This was met by criticism from the LGBTQI community for being discriminatory and further evidence was demanded and further consultation sought.

 In October 2018, the Australian Federation of AIDS Organisations (AFAO) pointed out the lack of quality evidence provided by the TGA to justify the rescheduling and that use of amyl nitrites has been stable over the past decade with very little evidence of harm and has been in use by a high proportion of gay men over a long period.

 A final decision was pushed back from 29 November 2018 to late January or early February 2019 for further consultation with the public.

 As of March 2019, two public meetings have taken place in Sydney and Melbourne with The Kirby Institute and the Australian Research Centre in Sex, Health and Society (ARCSHS).
 Along with 70 written public proposals, there was significant opposition to alkyl nitrites rescheduling.
 Banning alkyl nitrites was not considered acceptable as their use was said to help reduce harms such as anal injury and blood-borne disease transmission during anal sex.

-In June 2019 Australia decided not to ban poppers.
+In June 2019, Australia decided not to ban poppers.